 Trail Bridge and Smith Reservoirs are man-made features just an hour outside Eugene on Highway 126.
-The 55 acres surrounding Trail Bridge Reservoir is home to numerous campsites, hiking trails and provides great fishing opportunities.
-Trail Bridge and Smith Reservoirs are a favorite for outdoor enthusiasts who flock the area in the summer.
-You can spend as much as a weekend in this area or even half a day to enjoy the scenery of Oregon’s Cascades.
+The 55 acres surrounding Trail Bridge Reservoir is home to numerous campsites, hiking trails and day-use sites with great fishing, swimming and boating opportunities.
+Trail Bridge and Smith Reservoirs are a favorite among outdoor enthusiasts who come to the area to spend a weekend and enjoy the scenery of the Oregon Cascades.

 Accommodations: Trail Bridge Campground